OLIMEX/Arduino_configurations/PIC/README.md

   4. File "package_olimex_avr_index.json" - the file which describes the whole package.
 The link to the file must be added inside File -> Preferences in Arduino IDE to install the package.

   Change log:
+  1.2.6 - 2023/01/27
+  Added SD card chip select as a data pin and made a macro SD_CS with the respective pin on the boards PIC32-Pinguino-Micro, PIC32-Pinguino-OTG, DuinoMite-Mega and DuinoMite-eMega.
+  Updated SD card examples to not show card size in bytes to avoid overflows and added waiting for the serial to be ready.
+  Removed portRegisters, digitalPinToAnalog and analogInPinToChannel macros from the Board_Defs.h files to avoid warnings spam since they are defined in another header.

   1.2.5 - 2021/03/26
   Added I2C pins for several boards.